borgbase/docs.borgbase.com/faq/index.md

 ### Which storage backend are you using?

-Both regions are currently using hardware RAID-6 backed storage servers.
+Both regions are currently using hardware RAID-6 backed storage servers with enterprise drives and replacement drives ready on-site.
 This protects against hardware failure and a degree of bit rot.
 For a list of the providers we work with, you can also see our [GDPR page](https://www.borgbase.com/gdpr).

+While this provides good durability against hard drive failure, BorgBase doesn't offer geographical redundancy or redundancy across multiple data centers for single repos.
+It's thus not recommended to use our service for archiving purposes, where there is no other copy of the data.

+If you want geographic redundancy, you can add two repos in different regions and do parallel backup to both of them.
+This case is, e.g. well supported by Borgmatic, which allows adding a list of repositories.

 ### How can I migrate an existing repo including archives to or from BorgBase?